albertvisser/scripts/readme.rst

-    executing ``binfab session-start <project-name>`` starts a terminal session for that project and sets up an environment variable $files (and others) for use with this command to start editing the specified (source) files
+    executing ``binfab session-start <project-name>`` starts a terminal session for that project and sets up an environment variable $files (and others) for use with this command to start editing the specified (source) files.
+    It is also possible to specfy the project to use using option -p with the project name;
+    in that case you can specif the file(s) to open by using either the program name(s) or a mnemonic used in .sessonrc or .rurc.
+In the latter case, you can use the -t flag to indicate if you want the program itself or the testscript for it

 **prfind**

-    uses the same environment variable to start ``filefindr`` in multiple file mode
+    uses the same environment variable to start ``filefindr`` in multiple file mode.
+    The save possibilities for the -p option as for ``predit`` apply here

 **pytest.ini**